 lack of residential heating load for natural gas due to the climate and scarcity of distribution infrastructure.

-In the future, rapid natural gas demand growth is expected from industrial, residential and commercial customers, both as a result of increased energy requirements and, through the displacement of alternative fuels, such as fuel oil or liquified petroleum gas (“LPG”).
-The power generation sector, in particular, is expected to be the primary driver of demand growth for natural gas in the region.
+As previously discussed, these impediments to natural gas demand growth have been significantly reduced.
+As a result, rapid natural gas demand growth is expected in the future from industrial, residential and commercial customers, through both increased energy requirements and through the displacement of alternative fuels, such as fuel oil or liquified petroleum gas (“LPG”).

-As this new thermoelectric capacity is built and new customers are connected to the natural gas distribution systems in Brazil, demand for natural gas in Brazil is expected to increase from current levels of 12.6 MMcmd to over 70 MMcmd in 2005.
-This represents a compound annual growth rate (“CAGR”) of over 33%.
+The power generation sector, in particular, is expected to be the primary driver of demand growth for natural gas in the Southern Region.
+Prior to the announcement by the Brazilian Government of its Emergency Thermal Generation Program (“Emergency Generation Program”) in the first quarter of 2000, it was estimated that demand for natural gas in Brazil would increase from current levels of 12.6 MMcmd to over 70 MMcmd in 2005.
+This would represent a compound annual growth rate (“CAGR”) of over 33%.

-The following chart demonstrates the growth potential of the Brazilian natural gas market, by sector, as estimated by Petrobrás in :
+The following chart shows the growth potential of the Brazilian natural gas market, by sector, as estimated by Petrobrás in October 1999:

 Sectors Fueling Growth in Demand for Natural Gas